dbkode/quick-admin-launcher/README.txt

 Quickly launch any admin tool & search posts/pages with a shortcut key for enhanced productivity.

 == Description ==
-WP Admin Launcher is a plugin for WordPress that allows you to quickly launch any admin tool that is part of WP Admin menu and search any post/page/custom post type with a shortcut key.
+Quick Admin Launcher is a plugin for WordPress that allows you to quickly launch any admin tool that is part of WP Admin menu and search any post/page/custom post type with a shortcut key.
 It saves time and effort by providing a simple and effective way to navigate your WordPress dashboard.

 The plugin is lightweight and easy to use, with a sleek interface that makes it simple to find what you\'re looking for.
-Whether you\'re a beginner or an experienced WordPress user, WP Admin Launcher is the perfect tool to help you work more efficiently.
+Whether you\'re a beginner or an experienced WordPress user, Quick Admin Launcher is the perfect tool to help you work more efficiently.

 == Features ==
 * Quickly launches any admin tool that is present on the Admin menu